mparley/ac-emblem-tool/README.md

 Otherwise, using the tool is pretty simple.

 1. Just clone/download this repo and compile it.
-Or for windows grab the binary I included on the releases page.

         mkdir build
         cmake -S . -B build/
+        cmake --build build

+    **Or for windows just grab the binary I included on the releases page.**

-2. Copy the emblem save and png to the same directory as the acet tool.
+2. Copy the emblem save and png to the same directory as the acet application

 3. To extract an image to ``output.png`` run the command and pass in the save file as the only argument.